Newborn sessions are my joy. These sweet brand new little angels are my muse and photographing them simply and genuinely

 Tip 1: A full baby = a sleepy baby, and we need a very sleepy and calm baby in order to achieve those sweet, flexible poses.
-To encourage this I highly recommend, scheduling the session time around your baby's feeding schedule.
-Stimulate the baby for at least two hours before your scheduled arrival; a warm bath followed by a massage with skin moisturizer always does the trick.
-Next, If you are within 30 minutes of the studio, please give your baby a "full feeding" 30 minutes prior to leaving home.
+Please give your baby a "full feeding" 30 minutes prior to arriving to the studio.
 They will likely fall into a deep sleep on the car ride over and sleep through the first set of pictures before needing another feeding.
-If your baby is not full, this tip will not work.
-If you are are 45 minutes or more from the studio, please stop along the way and feed your baby.
+If you are are 1 hour or more away from the studio, please stop along the way and feed your baby.
 This way he/she will be full/burped and fall asleep prior to arrival at the studio.
 This is very important.
 Without following these steps, we spend too much time getting your baby to sleep and not as much time photographing them.

 TIP 2: I 'highly recommend' if you’re solely breastfeeding to pump and bottle feed your milk for your baby's session.
 Your baby will not become addicted to a bottle at the session.
 Pumped milk in a bottle will quickly satisfy your baby's hunger and reduce session time.
 This is especially helpful if your milk is not fully flowing as is the case with many first time breastfeeding moms.
 Be sure to avoid spicy food or foods that cause allergies or gas as gassy babies don’t pose well.
 Please let me know if you would like a list of troublesome foods for breastfed babies. *If baby happens to be gassy the day of your session, Oval or Gripe Water can be used to help ease baby’s discomfort.

 Tip 3: Dress baby in loose fitting button or snap onesie that does not need to be pulled over the head.
 This helps to avoid disturbing baby when getting undressed.
-A simple button up sleeper/onesie is best.
 No tight fitted socks as they tend to leave lines and red marks on legs.
 This will show in photos so please avoid the socks.